-The ladder strategy
+The ladder investment strategy

-Because of the high interest currently available on GICs and general unpredictability of inflation and interest rates in the near future, experts recommend something called a “ladder strategy”.
+Because of the high interest currently available on GICs and the general unpredictability of inflation and interest rates in the near future, experts recommend something called a “ladder strategy”.
 Using this method, you would invest equal amounts in one, two, three, four or even five-year GICs as opposed to putting everything in the traditional five-year term.
 Structuring your investments this way means that one of them will reach maturity with every year, giving you the ability to either reinvest or cash out.

 Building a GIC ladder

-If GIC laddering sounds like a solid plan to you, here’s a step by step plan of how to get it started:
+If GIC laddering sounds like a solid plan to you, here’s a step-by-step plan of how to get it started: